I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 f.write("\n")

-By applying the patch YAML with aws deadline update-queue-environment, the pyrattler version Queue Environment will work on Windows Workers as well.
+By applying the patch with aws deadline update-queue-environment using the YAML with the patch applied, the pyrattler version Queue Environment will work on Windows Workers as well.

-The official AWS aftereffects-25.1 recipe only contains 2 files, bld.bat and build_win.sh, and macOS conda-build does not recognize the build script and generates an empty package.
-Simply copying build_win.sh as build.sh allows macOS conda-build to detect it and process it for the win-64 target.
+The AWS official aftereffects-25.1 recipe only contains two files, bld.bat and build_win.sh, and macOS conda-build does not recognize the build script and generates an empty package.
+By simply copying build_win.sh as build.sh, macOS conda-build detects it and processes it targeting win-64.

 # Run in the recipe directory